-This NEW unique display features a skeletonized Blue Morpho butterfly specimen.
+This unique display features a skeletonized Blue Morpho butterfly specimen.
 Using a specialized process we delicately de-scale a portion of the butterflies’ wings to reveal their intricate anatomy.
 Inspired by Victorian-era academic displays these exotic shadowboxes featured in our “Skeleton” series are an excellent addition to any curiosity collection.

 This South American species has long been prized amongst antiquarians, it’s beautiful shiny blue wings have graced the notable royal collections of the Tsar of Russia Peter the Great, the Austrian Empress Maria Theresa and the Queen of Sweden Ulrika Eleonora.